Joxit/docker-registry-ui/README.md

       enabled: true
 ```

-And you need to add these HEADERS :
+And you need to add these HEADERS:

 ```yml
 http: